outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to solution automation workflows

+    - identify causes answering the question of 'why is something easier to solve than another format' & apply them to make a problem easier to solve (optimize solutions)
+      - example:
+        - 'breaking a problem into sub-problems' makes a problem easier to solve bc of the cause that 'separates variables causing the problem and they are easier to solve in isolation'

+    - identify structures with input/output structures like sequences that can be used to connect problems/solutions for a generated set of problem/solution formats
+      - example:
+        - the solution automation workflow 'generate possible solutions and filter them' applies a 'filter' structure bc the problem format involves 'many solutions' and the solution format involves 'one solution', the problem format being to 'find one solution out of the many possible solutions', and a filter can reduce the number of an object that is output, so it fulfills a problem-solving intent to connect these formats, given that in order to find one solution out of many possible solutions, a program would have to reduce the number of possible solutions in some way, so 'reduce' functions/structures like 'filters' are useful

+    - identify insights that optimize problem-solving, identify their variables & generate them to apply them dynamically to generate solution automation workflows
+      - example:
+        - the workflow 'break problem into sub-problems & combine sub-solutions' applies the insight 'smaller problems are easier to solve'

     - generate structures of difference (like 'difference sequences') and apply as components of workflows (similar to applying interaction structures, solution structures, optimization structures, relevance structures, or not-error structures)
       - solution success cause: this works bc in order to get from problem to solution, you have to apply differences to the problem/solution until theyre equivalent, bc they start as different, which is the problem
         - a difference can be an error type: